Orange Prince: Composition

-Prince and Andy Warhol
+Prince and Warhol

 Prince and Andy Warhol were personally acquainted, as Warhol's diary entries show.

 On a number of occasions in the early 1980s Prince had appeared in Andy Warhol's Interview Magazine.
 In the April 1980 edition Prince appears in a full-page photograph by Robert Mapplethorpe.

 Warhol attended a number of Prince concerts in the 1980s, including one of the very earliest in New York.
 On December 9, 1980, Prince played The Ritz in New York as part of his Dirty Mind Tour.
 The club was only half-full, but as music critic Nik Cohn reported, "Andy Warhol and his claque showed up, and so did a number of music-biz faces.
 Before the show, they lounged in poses of practised cool.
 Then Prince appeared, and cool went up in flames".

 In the December 1981 edition of Warhol's Interview magazine Prince appears in a controversial image showing him in the shower, and a crucifix on the wall behind.

-In Fall 1984, Warhol created Orange Prince (1984).
+In Fall 1984, Warhol created Orange Prince.
 Prince had released the Purple Rain album and movie that year and was well known internationally.

 On August 2, 1986, Warhol was in the front row at Prince's concert at Madison Square Garden.
 In his diary entry of their meeting, Warhol described sitting down at the concert "...just as Prince jumps out naked, or almost, and it's the greatest concert I've ever seen there, just so much energy and excitement."

 Afterwards at the New York dance club, The Palladium, Warhol reported that he was very excited to be invited to an after-party hosted by Prince, and fascinated by him.
 Warhol described arriving at the party and seeing Prince appear in the near-empty club "...in a white coat and pink bellbottoms, like a Puerto Rican at a prom, all by himself".
 He also stated Prince was a gracious host who remembered the names of the many individuals in Warhol's entourage that night, and how Prince made sure he danced with everyone.

 Billy Idol was at the same party; seeing Prince and Idol together, Warhol observed that "Hollywood glamour girls" such as Jean Harlow and Marilyn Monroe had been supplanted by "glamour boys" such as Prince and Idol—a development that Warhol found completely fascinating and "...so weird".

 That night, Prince agreed to appear on the December 1986 cover of Warhol's Interview magazine, which Warhol described in his diary:"We asked Prince if he would be our December cover and he said we'd have to talk to his manager and we said that we'd asked the manager and the manager said to ask him, and so they said they'd work it out.
 We were just shaking, it was so exciting."Warhol's portrait of Prince was created in 1984, two years before their post-concert meeting in 1986, and remained in Warhol's own collection until he died in 1987.